 How Does Respite Care Support Families?

-Respite care offers care options tailored to suit the individual’s situation so that family members can choose the appropriate care.
-If needed, respite care assistance can step in to provide 24-hour care for your sick, elderly, or disabled loved one.
+Respite care offers care options tailored to suit the individual's situation so that family members can choose the appropriate care.
+If needed, respite care assistance can step in to provide 24-hour care for your sick, elderly, or disabled loved ones having dementia or Alzheimer's.
 On the other hand, respite services can step in regularly to provide relief for the required number of hours per day.

 How Many Days of Respite Is a Primary Caregiver Given?

 Respite care is designed to be a short term care service.
 It can be for a few hours or a couple of weeks, depending on your unique requirement.
 When that period is over, you resume with the usual caregiving role for your loved one.

 During the respite care period, your loved one with dementia or other medical conditions obtains care from a professional in-home care service.
 You can relax and rejuvenate, knowing your loved one is receiving exceptional care — and that once their time in respite care is over, you'll be prepared to resume your regular caregiving routine.